iovation/launchkey-python/README.rst

 Validating Code
 ---------------

-The LaunchKey Service SDK supports and number of python versions and has fairly strict coding guidelines.
+The TruValidate Multifactor Authentication Service SDK supports and number of python versions and has fairly strict coding guidelines.
 Tests require a number of Python versions.
 The best way to manage these versions is with pyenv_.
 You will need to register all of the versions with